8 must-have software engineering meetings

 Planning accuracy

 Planning Accuracy represents the percentage of Tasks Planned versus Tasks Completed within a given time frame.
-Measuring planning accuracy helps identify discrepancies between planned and completed tasks which further helps in better allocating resources and manpower to tasks.
+Measuring planning accuracy with burndown or ticket planning charts helps identify discrepancies between planned and completed tasks which further helps in better allocating resources and manpower to tasks.
 It also enables a better estimate of the time required for tasks, leading to improved time management and more realistic project timelines.

 Weekly priority meetings